-The Fund is organized as an open-ended mutual fund trust established under the laws of Manitoba and governed by a Declaration of Trust.
+The Fund is organized as an open-ended mutual fund trust established under the laws of the Province of Manitoba and governed by a Declaration of Trust as amended and restated from time to time.
 The address of the Fund's registered office is 447 Portage Avenue, Winnipeg, Manitoba, Canada.
-The Fund is authorized to issue an unlimited number of securities of multiple series.
+The Fund is authorized to issue an unlimited number of units (referred to as "security" or "securities") of multiple series.
 If issued, Series F, P, and S securities are only available for purchase by other IG Wealth Management Funds or other qualified investors.
 All series generally share in the operations of the Fund on a pro rata basis except for items that can be specifically attributed to one or more series.
 Distributions for each series may vary, partly due to the differences in expenses between the series.

-The information provided in these financial statements and notes thereto is for the periods ended or as at March 31, 2024 and 2023, as applicable.
+The information provided in these financial statements and notes thereto is for the periods ended or as at March 31, 2025 and 2024.
 In the year a Fund or series is established or reinstated, 'period' represents the period from inception or reinstatement.
 Where a series of a Fund was terminated during either period, the information for the series is provided up to close of business on the termination date.
+Refer to Note 10 (a) for the formation date of the Fund and the inception date of each series.